ArfanAnulal/Email-Subsystem/README.md

 # Email Subsystem Database

 This project includes the SQL scripts necessary to set up the `email_subsystem` MySQL database, which contains three tables: `checklist`, `inbox`, and `user_details`.
 These tables are designed to handle user data, email checklists, and inbox information.

-This was created by my with the basic knowledge I possessed back in 2021 when I started learning Python and MySQL which were my first programming language
+I created this during my high school years in 2021, when I first started learning Python and MySQL, which were my first programming languages.
+My goal was to build a Google Suite clone (Gmail, Google Drive) as a personal project.
+I aimed to implement email authentication and image upload functionality into the database, but I couldn't achieve that back then.
+As a result, if you try to use the photo upload option, the program exits.
+Please excuse my past self if the logic seems redundant 😅

 ## Table of Contents